-4.41 If there is a breach of tenancy, on legal advice, we will serve both a Notice of Seeking Possession and without prejudice also serve a Forfeiture Notice.
+4.41 If there is a breach of tenancy, we will serve both a Notice of Seeking Possession and without prejudice also serve a Forfeiture Notice.
 The exception is if the breach is just for rent arrears, in this case we would only a Notice of Seeking Possession.

-Once a Forfeiture Notice has been served, we will not accept any further payments of rent and cease sending out rent demands.
+Once a Forfeiture Notice has been served, we will accept payments made towards the property as rent without prejudice.